News & Views

 Across commercial sectors, AI and machine learning are opening up avenues for recognising patterns and relationships that can be used to explain, anticipate and trigger action.
 AI can do the thinking for us, moving us from a focus on ‘analyse and fix’ to ‘predict and prevent’.

-Prime Minister Theresa May has recently spoken of how AI will help the NHS to prevent thousands of cancer deaths in just over a decade by cross referencing patients’ habits and genetics with national data.
+When Prime Minister, Theresa May spoke of how AI will help the NHS to prevent thousands of cancer deaths in just over a decade by cross referencing patients’ habits and genetics with national data.
 There are many more applications of these technologies and we want to exploit them to benefit health and care.
 So, we’ve partnered with PredictX to take the best learning and experience from the private sector and apply it to the healthcare challenges that MLCSU and our customers understand so well.
 Together, we’ll identify the opportunities for AI and machine learning to solve specific problems and then invest in technical and evaluation expertise to make their solutions a reality.

 We realise these new technologies are not widely understood so we invited our customers to an innovation conference earlier in the summer to hear from innovators already putting AI to work.
 The challenges and opportunities created much thought and debate.
 Delegates were left in no doubt of the enormous transformative impact AI and machine learning will have on healthcare.
 Watch a short conference report below.